Ports and Applications

 connect takes one parameter, and in our case

 Port scanners are a common tool that security researchers use to identify services available on a given machine.
 Port scanners work by iterating through a range of ports, and attempting to connect to each of the ports.
 If a connection is successful, something has responded to the request, and it can be investigated further.

 Note that port scanning can be seen as a preparation for a cyber attack.
 It may be also that your internet service provider (ISP) has prohibited making port scans.
 Before participating in the following quiz, verify that you are allowed to do so.

 Talking with the remote program

 If a computer has a port open, the program listening to that port can likely be talked with.
-One of the simplest approaches for trying out such discussion is the use of Telnet, which is available in most of the operating systems: if not, you can always download e.g. PuTTY.
-Modern macos no longer has built-in Telnet but you can use netcat (nc) like demonstrated here.
+One of the simplest approaches for trying out such discussion is the use of Telnet, which is available in most of the operating systems: if not, you can always download e.g. PuTTY (with PuTTY make sure that your connection type is raw).
+Modern MacOS no longer has built-in Telnet but you can use netcat (nc) like demonstrated here.

 Telnet connections are made to a specific address and to a specific port.
 For